 Whether you're an avid bookworm or an occasional browser, plenty of experts agree that reading is a worthy pastime.
-After all, research backs up its benefits for visual processing, brain health, stress reduction, brain connectivity, and even our capacity for empathy.
+After all, research backs up its benefits for visual processing, brain health, stress reduction, brain connectivity, and even our capacity for empathy1.
 And while the physical act of reading might seem straightforward (just, uh, crack open the book?), author and entrepreneur Thatcher Wine identifies one common habit that can derail all those aforementioned benefits.

 Below, Wine shares how to tell if you're reading wrong.

 First things first: Wine doesn't believe there are many stringent rules when it comes to reading.
 "I don't think there's a right or wrong [way]," he explains on the mindbodygreen podcast.
 "If you're reading, you're doing it right."

 Although, reading is unique in that it requires your full, undivided attention.
 "If your mind wanders and you just keep flipping the pages, you've got to go back.
 You didn't get anything," he says.
 You can't immerse yourself into a literary world if your thoughts are elsewhere.
 "That's a feature, not a flaw, of printed books—they really require 100% of your attention."

 According to this definition, reading qualifies as a monotask, or Wine's shorthand for mindfully engaging in a single activity.
 And therein lies the key to participating in it effectively: "You can't multitask while you're reading.
 That's when you're doing it wrong," he says.
 "If you have your phone out, or if somebody interrupts you from the next room, or if you're reading while going up an escalator...
 That's probably not such a great idea."